Frequently Asked Questions

 As soon as it has undergone the data curation process, which typically takes less than two weeks.
 For an update on your data, please contact us.

 You may save progress to your submission incrementally using the 'save' feature, which is found in the bottom right corner of the submission page.
-When you you are satisfied with the contents of your submission, click 'submit' and the curation process will be initiated.
+When you are satisfied with the contents of your submission, click 'submit' and the curation process will be initiated.

 Moratoriums apply to entire submissions.
 All accompanying files will be subject to the moratorium.
 To expose select files at different times, they must be in separate submissions.